thesofakillers/nlgoals/documents/proposal/proposal.md

 more direct signal of human preferences.
 This includes, for example, directly asking users what they want via e.g. pairwise comparisons [@christiano_deep_2017; @sadigh_active_2017; @biyik_batch_2018].
-The main approach is to expression preferences via pairwise comparison.
-This however can be limited in expressivity.
+The main approach is to express preferences via pairwise comparison.
+This however can be limited in expressivity: consider a case in which two sub-optimal but complimentary correct trajectories are presented.
+Under pairwise comparison, there is no way to express such granularity.
 Another potential issue is that the expressed preferences may be different from the real preferences.

 ## Proposed approach